 Inmarsat provides satellite communications for TSF to ensure connectivity is established as soon as possible in the wake of humanitarian crises.

-TSF enables governments, UN agencies and other NGOs to improve emergency response, coordinate healthcare, repatriate victims and distribute life-saving supplies.
-Free satellite phone calls offered to the victims of natural disasters or human conflict help reconnect families.
+TSF is the principal communications provider to the United Nations in disaster situations, enabling governments, UN agencies and other NGOs to optimise emergency response, coordinate healthcare, repatriate affected populations and distribute life-saving supplies.
+Free satellite phone calls and data access offered to the victims of natural disasters or human conflict help reconnect families.

 In addition, our connectivity is used for training in areas frequently affected to ensure that local teams can use the equipment in future crises; and in programmes designed to bridge the digital divide, giving remote communities access to online data and tools that support learning, healthcare and the local economy.

 In 2018, TSF deployments included Typhoon Mangkhut in the Philippines and the Sulawesi earthquake.

 The most powerful typhoon of the year hit the north of the Philippines archipelago in September.
 Over five million people were affected by 125mph (200km/h) winds and torrential rain which triggered landslides and widespread flooding.
 Two weeks later, a magnitude 5.7 earthquake followed by a tsunami hit the Indonesian island of Sulawesi, killing more than 2,000 people.

 In both disasters, TSF teams were quickly on the ground, supporting national coordination of relief efforts by providing satellite connectivity, and offering free phone calls to the local population.

 Team Rubicon is an international charity that unites the skills and experiences of military veterans with first responders when disaster strikes, and in longer-term reconstruction projects at home and across the world.